TXE2- Telephone Exchange

 (d) Short-code dialling.
 Short-code-dialling equipment could be made available to the registers, which would then pass to the equipment's the identity of the calling line to enable the appropriate routing translation to be given when a preallocated abbreviated code is dialled into the register.

-SIZE RANGE The syste1n has been designed for use as a local exchange in the size range of 200-2,000 lines, or 240 erlangs of traffic.
-Developrnent \Vork has now been completed on increasing the capacity of the exchange, to approximately 4,000 directory numbers, by physical redesign of the calling-number generator and class of service fields.
-However, the total traffic 111ust not exceed the 240 erlangs Iin1it.
-A method of connecting two exchange units to effectively double the capacity of the electronic exchange up to 8,000 directory numbers, or 480 crlangs of traffic, has been developed.
+The system has been designed for use as a local exchange in the size range of 200-2,000 lines, or 240 erlangs of traffic.
+Developrnent work has now been completed on increasing the capacity of the exchange, to approximately 4,000 directory numbers, by physical redesign of the calling-number generator and class of service fields.
+However, the total traffic must not exceed the 240 erlangs Iimit.
+A method of connecting two exchange units to effectively double the capacity of the electronic exchange up to 8,000 directory numbers, or 480 erlangs of traffic, has been developed.
 The principles adopted en1ploy close interworking between the two exchange units so that the subscriber services are identical to those provided by a single exchange.
 Terminating supervisory relay-sets are given access to both exchange units, the unit required on tenninating calls being determined by the initial digit(s) received.
 Further developn1ent is planned to increase the capacity still further, and hence the field of application of the syste1n is continually expanding.

-CONCLUSIONS TXE 2 exchanges are now in quantity production, and the exchanges that are in public service are justifying the claims advanced for electronic syste1ns.
-The n1aintenance commit1nent is much less than that required for a Strowgcr exchange of equivalent size.
-The service given to the subscriber is much iinprovcd due to the comprehensive fault-checking arrange1nents and repeat-atte1npt facility.
-The flexibility inherent in the systen1 organization gives the ability for future subscriber and service facilities to be provided when required.
+CONCLUSIONS TXE2 exchanges are now in quantity production, and the exchanges that are in public service are justifying the claims advanced for electronic syste1ns.
+The n1aintenance commit1nent is much less than that required for a Strowger exchange of equivalent size.
+The service given to the subscriber is much improved due to the comprehensive fault-checking arrange1nents and repeat-atte1npt facility.
+The flexibility inherent in the systenm organisation gives the ability for future subscriber and service facilities to be provided when required.

 References